valeriux/SEI-Project-04/README.md

 ## Development Process

 The project started with an entity relationship diagram (ERD).
-After that, I started creating my project's storyboards on powerpoint to baseline my scope.
+After that, I started creating my project's storyboards on powerpoint to baseline my scope and started prioritizing tasks on Trello.

 <img width="762" alt="Screenshot 2019-07-12 at 10 19 17" src="https://user-images.githubusercontent.com/47470930/61139221-8b3f3f00-a48e-11e9-9b8f-20df88204cb4.png">

-Before building the front end I tested the API endpoints using Insomnia.
+Before building the front end I tested the API endpoints using Insomnia. prioritising tasks on Trello.

 #### API endpoints